shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 # Au editor

-Au editor is an integrated scripting environment (ISE) for creating and executing automation scripts using the Au automation library which is installed together.
+Au editor (Aedit.exe) is an integrated scripting environment (ISE) for creating and executing automation scripts using the Au automation library which is installed together.

 ![window](../images/window.png "Editor window")